Tooling: Scaling Agent Primitives

 Project Configuration

-configuration file serves as the package.json equivalent for Agent Primitives, defining scripts, dependencies, and input parameters:
+configuration file that serves as the package.json equivalent for Agent Primitives, defining scripts, dependencies, and input parameters:

 name: security-review-workflow